pabtomas/dotfiles/exodia/doc/02_keywords.md

 - **default**: `[]`
 - **description**: List of files to include into the current file.
 Including files in another will merge their contents.
 Each file can contain its own `include` list.
 - **good to know**:
-    - The `include` keyword is processed after the `explode` keyword when Navy is executed
+    - The `include` keyword is processed after the `explode` keyword when Exodia is executed
 - **exemple**:
 ```yaml
 include: